Click icon for Profile Link and Login

 Note: Please read ALL of the grant application instructions carefully.
 Follow the instructions.
 Complete the application form completely.
 Grant applications have been rejected for failure to follow the instructions.
 Thanks!

-The Idaho Fire Chief’s Association (IFCA) announces the 2017 Fire Fighter License Plate (FFLP) grant program.
+The Idaho Fire Chief’s Association (IFCA) announces the 2024 Fire Fighter License Plate (FFLP) grant program.
 These grants are awarded annually from available funds received through the Idaho Fire Fighter’s License Plate (FFLP) Fund program.
 Grant applications are reviewed by the FFLP Grant Review Committee.
 The Committee carefully evaluates all applications and establishes the grant amounts.
-2017 marks the 17th year of this highly successful program.
-Nearly $600,000 in grants have been awarded for fire safety education programs across Idaho since the program began!
+2024 marks the 24th year of this highly successful program.
+Over $850,000 in grants have been awarded for fire safety education programs across Idaho since the program began!

-Up to 75% of the available grant fund balance that has accrued as of July 1st is awarded.
-It is estimated there will be about $60,000 available for grant awards in 2017.
+Up to 75% of the available grant fund balance that has accrued as of July 1st 2024 will be awarded.
+It is estimated there will be about $75,000 available for grant awards in 2024.